 We are CALLING ALL MAKERS!
 The Ozarks Mini Maker Faire is a family-friendly event that brings together science, technology, engineering, the arts, and mathematics (STEAM) along with craft, homesteading music, food, workshops, and performance.

 The Ozarks Mini Maker Faire regularly attracts thousands and thousands of guests to see what and how people are inventing, making and creating.
 This is our 5th year of showcasing what’s creative & innovative throughout the Ozarks region.
 We want YOU to showcase YOUR creative & innovative spirit- whether you’re a hobbyist, established maker, or cutting edge company.
 The last four years’ Faires have featured more than 500 Makers and Maker Assistants.
-This one-day event filled the Springfield Expo Center both inside and out with more than 7,000 attendees (TOTAL from the past 4 years) and 180+ Maker booths with hands-on activities.
+This one-day event filled the venues both inside and out with more than 7,000 attendees (TOTAL from the past 4 years) and 180+ Maker booths with hands-on activities.